The Big Problem with Small Business Websites and How to Overcome Them!

 Without performance metrics small businesses are unable to track their progress, their organic or paid reach, or their customer’s habits and needs.
 A whopping 75% do not use analytics tools like Google Analytics to measure their small business website’s performance.
 And 60% do not feel they have the tools needed to make sense of their site’s analytics or take action to resolve issues.
 And unresolved issues only become worse over time.

 Many website analytics resources are free to use and install, and they are not limited to Google or Bing Analytics.
-Tools such as Pingdom can provide detailed feedback regarding your website visitors, how long your website took to load, the device and browser they were using to visit their site, and even their overall satisfaction level.
+Tools such as Pingdom and GTMetrix can provide detailed feedback regarding your website visitors, how long your website took to load, the device and browser they were using to visit their site, and even their overall satisfaction level.

 Using this kind of insight can pinpoint bottlenecks on small business websites and even recommend ways to correct them.
 I really don’t understand why any savvy small business owner would turn down free help!